jylhaisi/post-processing-mos-point-analysis/README.md

 * mos_trace_v is not supported atm
 * aviation db retrievals are not supported atm
 * new verification db retrievals are not supported atm
-* fmisid numbers are not used atm, but only WMON numbers
+* fmisid numbers are not used atm, but only WMON numbers. fmisid numbers are needed for e.g.
+  * roadweather stations
+  * netatmo stations
+  * Spain/Canary island stations
 * max_variables parameter is not passed on the training functions!
 * fitting_algorithm is not passed on to function Train.Model(), but is manually defined in MOS_training()!
 * Implementation of parallel retrievals to MOS training data (https://jira.fmi.fi/browse/PDTK-5)